Range Checker

 operations. - The Memory chiplet sends requests for 16-bit range checks against the values in the and trace columns to enforce internal consistency.

-Responses are provided by the range checker as follows.
+Responses are provided by the range checker using the transition constraint for the LogUp construction described above.

-If is initialized to and the values sent to the bus by other VM components match those that are range-checked in the 16-bit section of the trace, then at the end of the trace we should end up with .
+If is initialized to and the values sent to the bus by other VM components match those that are range-checked in the trace, then at the end of the trace we should end up with .

-In addition to the transition constraint described above, we also need to enforce the following boundary constraint:
+Therefore, in addition to the transition constraint described above, we also need to enforce the following boundary constraints:

-- The value of in the first and last rows is .
+- The value of in the first row .